Nylon vs. Steel String Acoustics: Key decision-makers…

 The fretboard of a classical guitar is a lot wider than that of an acoustic.
 Quite often classical guitars will not have the fret markers (dots or inlays) along the fingerboard either.

 The shape is very different too.
 Acoustic guitars predominantly come in a dreadnought shape which is considerably larger than that of a classical guitar and cutaways where you have access to the higher frets on classical guitars are rather rare.

 Often classical guitars are a little cheaper than their acoustic cousins, which is why many beginners start with a classical guitar first.

-First of all, let’s get one thing straight – both these guitars are in fact acoustic guitars, except one uses nylon strings (classical) and the other uses steel string (acoustic).
+First of all, let’s clear up one thing – both these guitars are in fact acoustic guitars, except one uses nylon strings (classical) and the other uses steel string (acoustic).
 Confusing, yes but the differences between the two are vast!